 The lake is highly impacted with the worst pest plants already present and impacting on the vegetation.

 Lack of riparian vegetation between steep sided pasture and this lake and also the grazing/trampling impacts of cattle provide no buffer to catchment nutrients entering the lake.

-3.11 Lake Morehurehu (Aupouri), NRC Lake No. 32; surveyed in 2006 and 2009
+3.10.1 Lake Morehurehu (Aupouri), NRC Lake No. 32.